MarcoSantarossa/MSUITest/README.md

 ### Cocoapods

-MSUITest is split in two main parts to provide then best solution at the right moment.
+MSUITest is split in two main parts to provide the best solution at the right moment and in the right place.
 You can take advantage of this in your **Podfile** with the following setup:

 ```
 use_frameworks!